shierlouz/xinyusun.github.io/_pages/about.md

 About me

-I am Xinyu Sun at the Master of Applied Statistics program in School of Management, Fudan University.
-Currently, I’m a research intern in Baidu(Shanghai).
-I completed my undergraduate studies in the Department of Mathematics at Nanjing University.
+I am Xinyu Sun at the Master of Applied Statistics program in School of Management, Fudan University[https://www.fudan.edu.cn/].
+Currently, I’m a research intern in Baidu(Shanghai)[https://home.baidu.com/].
+I completed my undergraduate studies in the Department of Mathematics at Nanjing University[https://www.nju.edu.cn/].